Did you know many behavior changes in older dogs are the result of a medical condition?

 - Are you busier than usual and not spending enough time with the dog?

-- Have you noticed something “off” about him lately?
+- Have you noticed something “off” about them lately?

-- If you’ve stopped spending time with your dog, he may be barking for attention, and the solution is simple – spend more time with him.
+If you’ve stopped spending time with your dog, they may be barking for attention.
+In this case, the solution is simple – spend more time with them.

 If you’ve recently moved or welcomed a new family member, it is likely stress-related, and there are things you can do.